Twiggy Forrest Stuns Everyone By Announcing He’ll Pay Tax

-Following his surprise decision to buy millions of Covid-19 tests from China, Mining billionaire Andrew ‘Twiggy’ Forrest caught everyone off guard again today, announcing that he would a pay a proper rate of company tax this year.
+Following his surprise decision to buy millions of Covid-19 tests from China, Mining billionaire Andrew ‘Twiggy’ Forrest caught everyone off guard again today, announcing that he would pay a proper rate of company tax this year.

 Representatives of the Government – who have allowed Mr Forrest’s company to pay single digit tax rates for years – were said to be totally blindsided by the announcement.
 Treasurer Josh Frydenberg went as far to say that his government had been ambushed.